-- Increase public awareness of institutionalized and legalized animal abuse
+- Increase public awareness of the many institutionalized and legalized forms of animal abuse

-- Encourage activism in our own communities to halt or prevent cruelty
+- Encourage activism in our own communities to stop or prevent cruelty

 - Promote lifestyle changes to reduce and eliminate suffering

-APLNJ maintains a centrally located administrative office.
-The director, office staff and dedicated volunteers enable us to keep abreast of and address issues throughout the state in a timely manner.
+APLNJ maintains a centrally located administrative office where the director, office staff and dedicated volunteers enable us to keep abreast of and address issues throughout the state.

-APLNJ, established in 1983, is a community based, nonprofit, educational organization working toward a peaceful, nonviolent co-existence with our earthly companions both human and nonhuman.
-Through our programs of promoting responsible science, ethical consumerism, and environmentalism, we advocate change that greatly enhances the quality of life for animals and people, and protects the earth.
+APLNJ, established in 1983, is a community based, educational organization working toward a nonviolent coexistence with animals.
+Through our programs of promoting responsible science, ethical consumerism, and environmentalism, we advocate change that greatly enhances the quality of life for animals and people, and protects the planet.

 Angi Metler - Executive Director